VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

-.. _config_file:
+﻿.. _config_file:

 Configuration File Tutorial
 ===========================

 The configuration file is in .CSV format.
 There two categories of lines in the configuration file:

-* **Column-titles line**: These lines, starting with *row_type* keyword, defines the column titles for all the lines between the the next line to the next *Column-titles line*:
+* **Titles-line**: These lines, starting with *row_type* keyword, defines the column titles for all the lines between the the next line and the next *Titles-line*:

 ::

 	row_type,sys_mode,total_synapses

-This column-titles line indicates that all the lines between the next line and the next column-titles line have four types of columns:  row_type,sys_mode,total_synapses,do_optimize.
+This Titles-line indicates that all the lines between the next line and the next Titles-line have four types of columns:  row_type,sys_mode,total_synapses,do_optimize.
 In the next sections, all of these parameters will be described thoroughly.

-* **Column-values line**: These lines define the column values corresponding to column titles in the last column-title line:
+* **Values-line**: These lines define the column values corresponding to column titles in the last Titles-line:

 ::

 	params,local,7000

-These four values are in correspondence with the column titles of the previous column-title line example.
+These four values are in correspondence with the column titles of the previous Titles-line example.
 In other words, the last two examples defines the following values:

 ::